yangxin0/video-decoding/README.md

-# Video Frame Extractor
+# Video Decoding

-This video frame extractor gives you a very simple example on how to implement a video decoder.
-The main purpose is that it helps me to debug weired decoding problems.
+This repo contains all kinds ffmpeg wrappers and tools help me to explore encoding and decoding tech.